JDevShivamGarg/Deepfake-Detection-Webapp/README.md

 ## INSTALLATION
 - Download the required libaries
-- Download the repository manually or clone using : 'git clone https://github.com/GeekProgramer/Study-Sagey.git'
+- Download the repository manually or clone using : `gh repo clone JDevShivamGarg/Deepfake-Detection-Webapp`
 - Download the img folder and model file from google drive
 - Place the img folder inside the static folder and model file inside static/models
 - Run main.py